Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

 ## RECOMMENDATION

-Set up modalities to reduce the claims spending on Tiers 3 & 4 precribers by 50% and see a $70m savings on claims payment.
+1. Set up modalities that reduce the cpc values of tiers 3 & 4 precribers by 50% to yield a $69m savings in total cpc.

-1. Audit Tier 3 & 4 prescribers to uncover possible fraud, educational purposes and formulary control.
+2. Audit Tier 3 & 4 prescribers to uncover possible fraud, educational purposes and formulary control.

-2. Offer formulary adherence support to prescribers with low generic dispensing rate but high cost per claim.
+3. Offer formulary adherence support to prescribers with low generic dispensing rate but high cost per claim.

-3. Provide preferred alternatives to brand drugs to improve generic prescribing patterns.
+4. Provide preferred alternatives to brand drugs to improve generic prescribing patterns.

-4. institute and implement policy changes that aim to shift the prescribing pattern of tiers 3 and 4 prescribers to that of prescribers in the cost tiers 1 and 2.
+5. institute and implement policy changes that aim to shift the prescribing pattern of tiers 3 and 4 prescribers to that of cost tiers 1 and 2.

 PROJECT WORKFLOW